Product Concept and Features

-The cornea of the human eye is composed of three main components: the epithelium, stroma, and endothelium.
-The corneal epithelium contains stem cells* that are responsible for metabolism.
-If these stem cells are depleted as a result of autoimmune diseases, burns, or other causes, the corneal epithelium on the ocular surface will no longer regenerate easily.
-The defective epithelial area and eventually the entire surface will be gradually covered with conjunctival and vascular tissue, leading to visual disturbance and other disorders.
-These disorders are collectively known as limbal stem cell deficiency, for which several therapies have proved unsuccessful.
-There is still no effective therapy established for this disorder.
+The corneal epithelium has an area called the corneal limbus (border between the cornea and the sclera), which has stem cells* responsible for metabolism.
+If these stem cells are depleted as a result of autoimmune diseases, burns or other causes, the corneal epithelium on the ocular surface will no longer regenerate easily.
+The defective epithelial area and eventually the entire surface will gradually be covered with conjunctival and vascular tissue, leading to visual disturbance and other disorders.
+These disorders are collectively known as limbal stem cell deficiency

-The epithelial cell sheets for corneal regeneration are being evaluated and developed for the treatment of corneal epithelial disorders, including limbal stem cell deficiency.
-The epithelial cell sheet is fabricated on temperature-responsive culture surfaces from patient-derived oral mucosal epithelial cells (having similar characteristics to those of corneal epithelial cells).
-The cell sheet is then transplanted onto the defective part of the patient's cornea.
-The epithelial cell sheets for corneal regeneration has four distinct advantages:
+Epithelial cell sheets for corneal regeneration are under R&D as a regenerative medicine product for the treatment of limbal stem cell deficiency.
+The cell sheet is made of patient-derived oral mucosal epithelial cells that are cultured on a temperature-responsive culture surface.
+The cell sheet is then transplanted onto the defective area of the patient's cornea.

-* Stem cells: Master cells with the potential to differentiate into a variety of cells and ability to differentiate even after undergoing cell division.
+* Stem cells: Master cells with the potential to differentiate into a variety of cells and the ability to differentiate even after undergoing cell division.